hiiamboris/red-wiki/Case-Sensitive-Map!-Keys.md

     assert [tag != <FoO>] ; "cased" ANY-STRING! fails even relaxed DIFFERENT?

 *(Note: for why @HostileFork proposes `different?` instead of `not-equal?`, contemplate why `unless` isn't called `if-not`, and shouldn't be.)*

-Raises some questions about how to handle adding an uncased string to a map that already contains matching cased ones, or adding a cased version of a string if it has an uncased one.
+This concept raises some questions about how to handle adding an uncased string to a map that already contains matching cased ones, or adding a cased version of a string if it has an uncased one.
 Maps have sort of a "quiet override" at present:

     >> make map! ["a" 10 "a" 20]
     == make map! [